 This page contains information on the specialty of nuclear medicine, a higher medical specialty recruiting to ST3-level vacancies.

-Please note - nuclear medicine is not participating in the JRCPTB ST3 recruitment process but is recruited alongside radiology which is coordinated by London and KSS (LaKSS) Recruitment.
+Please note - nuclear medicine is not participating in the national Physician ST3 recruitment process but is recruited alongside radiology which is coordinated by London and KSS (LaKSS) Recruitment.

-The core role of a nuclear medicine physician is to run and develop a clinical nuclear medicine service working as part of a multidisciplinary team.
-Image reporting, administration of radionuclide therapies, collaboration with referring clinicians and radiologists at multidisciplinary meetings, and medical care of patients with a broad range of clinical problems within a largely outpatient setting are key aspects of the role.
+The core role of a nuclear medicine physician is to lead and develop a clinical nuclear medicine service working as part of a multidisciplinary team.
+Diagnostic functional image protocolling and reporting, administration of radionuclide therapies, collaboration with referring clinicians and radiologists at multidisciplinary meetings, and medical care of patients with a broad range of clinical problems within a largely outpatient setting are key aspects of the role.
 Interested candidates can supplement their local experience by visits to training programmes, attending taster days in the specialty and nuclear medicine careers events.

 Nuclear Medicine is a constantly evolving and innovative specialty, covering the widest breadth of pathologies extending from neonates to geriatrics.
-In the past 10 years there have been significant developments in hybrid imaging which combines functional imaging using radionuclides and radiological anatomic imaging – these machines include SPECT/CT, PET/CT and PET/MRI .
+In the past 10 years there have been significant developments in hybrid imaging which combines functional imaging using radionuclides and radiological anatomic imaging – these machines include SPECT/CT, PET/CT and PET/MRI.
 The specialty training curriculum was rewritten in 2014 to ensure that nuclear medicine trainees would be equipped with the skills required to confidently interpret hybrid imaging studies, to review and interpret diagnostic imaging studies such as CT and MRI, and to present and discuss a broad range of imaging studies within multidisciplinary meetings.
 For further information please see www.jrcptb.org.uk

 Nuclear medicine trainee characteristics